Kiss Me Kate (film): Plot

-Fred Graham and Lilli Vanessi, a divorced couple, meet at Fred's apartment to hear Cole Porter perform the score for Kiss Me Kate, his musical version of The Taming of the Shrew, to be directed by Fred.
+Fred Graham and Lilli Vanessi, a divorced couple, meet at Fred's New York apartment to hear Cole Porter perform the score for Kiss Me Kate, his musical version of The Taming of the Shrew, to be directed by Fred.
+Cole Porter plays the song "So In Love" to both Fred and Lilli, who love the song, despite the fact that Lilli distances herself from Fred.
 Lois Lane arrives to audition for the Bianca role ("Too Darn Hot").
-Lilli decides against performing the lead of “Katherine”, opposite Fred in the male lead of Petruchio, as she is leaving to marry a rich Texas rancher.
-She changes her mind when Cole and Fred manipulate her by offering Lois the lead role.
+Lilli declines the lead role of "Katherine", opposite Fred as the male lead Petruchio, since she is leaving to marry a rich Texas rancher.
+She changes her mind when Cole and Fred manipulate her by offering Lois the lead role instead.

-Lois' boyfriend, Bill Calhoun, is playing Lucentio in the play.
-He leads a gambling lifestyle, which results in owing a local gangster $2,000, but he has signed the IOU in Fred's name.
+Lois' boyfriend, Bill Calhoun, is playing Lucentio in the show.
+He leads a gambling lifestyle, which results in him owing a local gangster $2,000, but he signs the IOU in Fred's name.
 Lois laments his bad-boy lifestyle ("Why Can't You Behave?").

 After a fiery confrontation during rehearsals, Fred and Lilli get together in her dressing room and reminisce about happier times ("Wunderbar").
 Fred later sends flowers and a card to Lois, but his butler mistakenly gives them to Lilli.
 Lilli is overcome by this romantic gesture and fails to read the card ("So In Love (Reprise)").

-The play opens, with Fred, Lilli, Lois and Bill performing an opening number ("We Open In Venice").
+The play opens, with Fred, Lilli, Lois and Bill performing an opening number ("We Open in Venice").
 In the play, Bianca, the younger daughter of Baptista, wishes to marry, but her father will not allow it until his elder daughter, Katherine, is married.
 Bianca has three suitors – Gremio, Hortensio and Lucentio – and each of them try to win her over.
 She is prepared to marry anyone ("...any Tom, Dick or Harry...").

-Petruchio arrives, seeking a wife ("I've Come To Wive It Wealthily In Padua"), and when he hears of Katherine, he resolves to woo her.
+Petruchio arrives, seeking a wife ("I've Come to Wive It Wealthily in Padua"), and when he hears of Katherine, he resolves to woo her.
 Katherine hates the idea of getting married ("I Hate Men").
 When Petruchio serenades Katherine ("Were Thine That Special Face"), Lilli finally reads the card from the flowers.
 She sees that it is addressed to Lois, and attacks Fred/Petruchio on stage, ad-libbing verbal abuse.
 As the curtain comes down, Fred spanks Lilli/Kate.
 Backstage, Lilli phones her fiancé, Tex, to come and immediately pick her up.